adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 8. Because they don't need maintaining

-If you name something based on what it is, you won't have to update the HTML again.
+If we name something based on what it is, we won't have to update the HTML again.
 A heading is always a heading, no matter what it *looks* like.
 The styling might change but this only requires a CSS update.
 This is known as Loose Coupling which improves maintainability.

 ## 9. Because they are easier to debug

-If you use visual class names, when inspecting an element there will be several applicable CSS selectors.
-This means you have to wade through many more lines of code.
+If we use visual class names, when inspecting an element there will be several applicable CSS selectors.
+This means we have to wade through more code.
 With semantic class names there will be just one.

 ## 10. Because the standards recommend it